opf/openproject/docs/release-notes/11-0-0/README.md

 ### WBS (work-breakdown-structure) boards

 Now, you can create a work breakdown structure for your project by adding parent-child-elements as a board.
-Select the parent work packages from the list and create a board with all  corresponding child work packages.
+Select the parent work packages from the list and create a board with all corresponding children work packages.

 ![wbs-boards](wbs-boards.png)